uwegeercken/datagenerator2/README.md

 Word lists allow to define values for certain categories such as "weekdays", "seasons", "car types", "first names", etc. the generator will randomly pick a value from the configured word lists.

-In the yaml configuration additional values for a given word list may be defined including a weight for individual values.
+In the yaml configuration additional values for a given word list (also value which are already defined in the word list) may be defined including a weight for individual values.
 This allows to specify a higher priority/weight for defined values.
 The weight of a value is always specified on the base of 100 percent.

 E.g. one may define the days of the week in a word list and in the configuration "saturday" with a weight of 10 percent and